RedHatPentester/DIGITAL-FORENSICS-CTF-LAB/Vehicle Tampering/README.md

 ## Instructions for Use

-1. Locate the `VIP-GH-2026-TAMP-0417.E01` image file within this lab folder [cite: 2].
+1. Locate the `VIP-GH-2026-TAMP-0417.E01` image file within this lab folder.

-2. Load the `.E01` image into an automotive-capable forensic suite or an advanced hex/telematics parsing tool [cite: 2].
+2. Load the `.E01` image into an automotive-capable forensic suite or an advanced hex/telematics parsing tool.

 3. Ensure your forensic workstation verifies the MD5/SHA-1 hashes of the image before starting analysis to maintain evidentiary chain of custody.

-4. Document your answers to the two core questions systematically within your final lab report [cite: 3].
+4. Document your answers to the two core questions systematically within your final lab report.